skupperproject/skupper-example-http/external/skewer/example/README.md

 $ skupper init
 Waiting for LoadBalancer IP or hostname...
 Waiting for status...
-Skupper is now installed in namespace 'private'.
+Skupper is now installed in namespace 'east'.
 Use 'skupper status' to get more information.

 $ skupper status
-Skupper is enabled for namespace "private".
+Skupper is enabled for namespace "east".
 It is not connected to any other sites.
 It has no exposed services.
 ~~~

 As you move through the steps below, you can use `skupper status` at